lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 every word of code you write,
 and every menu item or website button you click.
-Then, point to the command and its output on the screen and optionally go through it a second time.
+Then, point to the command and its output on the screen and  go through it a second time.
-This not only slows you down,
-it allows learners who are following along to copy what you do, or to catch up, even when they are looking at their screen while doing it.
+This allows learners to catch up and check their understanding: if they are watching you type and trying to type the same code in themselves, they don't have time to think about what they're doing.
+As you go through it a second time, they can check their understanding and correct any small typos they may have made.
+This is particularly important for learners who may not be fluent in the language of instruction, or who may have hearing, vision, or mobility impairments.

 If the output of your command or code makes what you just typed disappear from view, scroll back up so learners can see it again.

 Do not copy-paste code from your lesson material and/or ask your learners to do the same.
-It will make you go fast with the risk of you not explaining the thought process behind the code.
+It's all too easy to go too fast without explaining the thought process behind the code.

 ## Tip 2.
 Mirror your learner's environment.